How Do I Achieve ADA Compliance on Drupal?

 Drupal incorporates accessibility tools in its core code, beginning with Drupal 7.

-From Module 7, its code has various accessibility advancements, ensuring that your Drupal website complies with WCAG 2.0.
-Additionally, the organization commits to making its older version ADA compliant.
+From Module 7, the code has various accessibility advancements, ensuring that your Drupal website complies with WCAG 2.0.
+Additionally, the organization has committed to making its older version ADA compliant.

-Thus, when you make a website using Drupal, it meets ADA and WCAG guidelines.
+Thus, when you build a website using Drupal, it meets ADA and WCAG guidelines.

-However, keep in mind that you may compromise your website’s compliance when you upload customized content.
-Thus, customized content includes additional modules, images, and even proper color contrast.
+However, keep in mind that you may compromise your website’s compliance when you upload customized content, including additional modules, images, and even proper color contrast.

-That said, you must keep up with accessibility standards to reduce your risk for ADA compliance lawsuits.
+It’s essential to keep up with accessibility standards to reduce your risk of ADA compliance lawsuits.

-If you take accessibility seriously, you must ensure that your Drupal website is ADA compliant.
-You can check for your Drupal website’s accessibility by doing the following:
+You can check your Drupal site’s accessibility by doing the following:

 1) Know which modules to use on your website.